braintree/braintree_flask_example/README.md

 Unit tests do not make API calls to Braintree and do not require Braintree credentials.
 You can run this project's unit tests by calling `python test_app.py` on the command line.

+## Testing Transactions

+Sandbox transactions must be made with [sample credit card numbers](https://developers.braintreepayments.com/reference/general/testing/python#credit-card-numbers), and the response of a `Transaction.sale()` call is dependent on the [amount of the transaction](https://developers.braintreepayments.com/reference/general/testing/python#test-amounts).

 ## Pro Tips

 - The `application.cfg.example` contains an `APP_SECRET_KEY` setting.
 Even in development you should [generate your own custom secret key for your app](http://flask.pocoo.org/docs/0.10/quickstart/#sessions).